AnonymouX47/term-image/docs/source/installation.rst

 - xterm, uxterm *(256 colors)*

 .. note::
-   If you've tested ``term-img`` on any other terminal emulator that meets all requirements, please mention the name in a new thread under `this discussion <https://github.com/AnonymouX47/term-img/discussions/4>`_.
+   If you've tested ``term-image`` on any other terminal emulator that meets all requirements, please mention the name in a new thread under `this discussion <https://github.com/AnonymouX47/term-image/discussions/4>`_.

    Also, if you're having an issue with terminal support, you may report or view information about it in the discussion linked above.